Sign-in to Account

 How to Get Rid of Cockroaches

 Don’t inconvenience yourself with a messy roach fogger that might not work.
-If you’ve seen cockroaches in or around your home, call the professionals at Aptive Environmental.
+If you’ve seen cockroaches in or around your home, call the professionals at Aptive Pest Control.
 Our experts will customize a pest control solution for the size and shape of your home, treating the infestation at the source.
 We use effective solutions to conveniently control infestations of any size.
 Our pest experts will ensure that your home is protected from cockroaches and other pests all year.

 If you’re ready to feel comfortable in your home again, contact Aptive today for a free quote and to schedule your first appointment.